sbarex/SourceCodeSyntaxHighlight/README.md

 You can specify a criteria for the file name and the mime type to apply a syntax highlighting and/or a specific display format.
 The criteria are evaluated in the order in which they are set.

-If not display format is set, the system will try to derive it starting from the mime type.
+If no display format is set, the system will try to derive it starting from the mime type.

 Note that some files with no extension can be recognized by macOS with a UTI if they have the `com.apple.FinderInfo` extended attributed set.